 Diseases of the gums and bone about the teeth are called “periodontal disease” in English.
-Gum disease encompasses a wide variety of conditions, most commonly seen are gingivitis and periodontitis.
+Gum disease encompasses a wide variety of conditions.
+Most commonly seen are gingivitis and periodontitis.
 Periodontal disease is a chronic bacterial infection that affects the gums and bone supporting the teeth.
-The disease may be limited to one tooth, or all the teeth.
+The disease may be limited to one tooth or all the teeth.
 The disease takes hold when bacterial plaque on the teeth causes the gums to be inflamed.
-Plaque is the sticky film that forms on your teeth; it is like glue that helps the bacteria to stay on your teeth.
-Gingivitis is the mildest form of gum disease and is totally reversible with professional dental cleaning and good home hygiene.
+Plaque is the sticky film that forms your teeth; it is like the glue that helps the bacteria stay on your teeth.
+Gingivitis is the mildest form of gum disease and is totally reversible with a professional dental cleaning and good home hygiene.
 Good home hygiene is not something people know how to do automatically.
-Most people need to be shown what to do so that they can get the most benefit from their brushing.
+Most people need to be shown what to do to get the most benefit from their brushing.
 Even people who brush well can benefit from some coaching.
 Even the best sports athletes in the world have coaches.
 The dentist and dental hygienist are tooth brushing coaches.

 Gingivitis that is left untreated can advance to periodontitis.
 This happens when bacterial plaque spreads below the gum line.
-Toxins in the plaque cause a chronic irritation in the gums and bone starting an immune response.
+Toxins in the plaque cause chronic irritation in the gums and bone starting an immune response.
 This immune reaction causes the gums and bone to break down and be destroyed.
-As the bone around the teeth is destroyed, the space between the gums and teeth deepens and the disease progresses even faster with more destruction.
-The early stages of the disease often have mild symptoms, so many people are unaware of a serious problem developing and do not seek the help of a dentist.
+As the bone around the teeth is destroyed, the space between the gums and teeth deepens, and the disease progresses even faster with more destruction.
+The early stages of the disease often have mild symptoms, so many people are unaware of a serious problem developing and do not seek a dentist’s help.
 Signs of gum disease are:

 - Bright red, swollen, or tender gums

 - Bleeding gums (gums should not bleed when you brush or floss)